FRC-Team456-Siege-Robotics/t456-vision2013/README.md

 This repository's initial main branch contains the vision processing code used by FRC Team 456 for the 2013 competition season.
-The code was compiled and executed on a Pandaboard runing Ubuntu and communicated to the LabView CRIO via the HTTP `get` command.
+The code was compiled and executed on a Pandaboard runing Ubuntu, OpenCV, and target coordinates communicated to the LabView CRIO via the HTTP `get` command.

 Awards